coroo/fastapi-starter/readme.md

 > And now, go to [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc).
 > You will see the alternative automatic documentation (provided by ReDoc)

+## :pencil: Typography

+Since we use python, we use `Snake Case` for naming convention.
+But please note that snake_case not belongs to:

+- `Class names` MUST be declared in StudlyCaps (ie: PascalCase).

 ## :traffic_light: Http Status Codes

 > Useful informations about each kind of http code